 Incentive spirometers ensure the lungs remain active.
 They encourage deep breathing, lung expansion, and mucus clearance, which allows people to retrain their lungs to take slower and fuller breaths and optimize ventilation.

 An incentive spirometer is commonly given to those who have undergone surgery.
-A 2019 study suggests that the use of incentive spirometers following surgery may reduce the risk of complications such as pneumonia.
+A

 A person may also need to use an incentive spirometer if they have a certain condition that may make breathing difficult.
 Some of these conditions may include:

 - Chronic obstructive pulmonary disease (COPD): This refers to a group of conditions that cause long-term breathing difficulties.
 Training the lungs with incentive spirometry can

 - Sickle cell disease: This is a group of red blood cell disorders.
 Treatment with incentive spirometry